-Bicycle Master Plan presentation to Board of Supervisors, September 17, 2013.The following are overlapping maps of four quadrants in Fairfax County showing recommended on- and off-road bicycle facilities.
-These maps are DRAFT as of July 15, 2012:
+We've created a summary of the draft plan.
+Some of the bike plan presentations, area profiles, fliers, and other info are posted on Fairfaxpedia.
+See Bicycle Master Plan presentation to Board of Supervisors on May 6, 2014.The following are the latest versions of overlapping maps of four quadrants in Fairfax County showing recommended on- and off-road bicycle facilities.
+These maps are DRAFT as of May 2014:

 Northwest - Northeast - Southwest - Southeast